rLoopTeam/eng-software-ground-station/README.md

 Everything inside `client/` except `electron-main.js` is written in es6 javascript.
 It might look a little unfamiliar if you've never seen it before.
 In particular, you might want to look up es6 arrow functions and destructuring.

+If you're wondering what editor to use, I'd recommend https://www.sublimetext.com/ -- it lets you easily install things like jsx syntax highlighting.
+You can use it for free indefinitely (it just nags you a bit on startup).

 Contributing
 ------------